jbosstm/conferences/mucon2017/demo_without_STM/README.md

 vert.x-eventloop-thread-0:  Booking Count=4993
 ```

-The value you see is likely to be different from 4993 but the point is that is will probable
+The value you see is likely to be different from 4993 but the point is that is will probably
 be less than 5000.

-In the [next step](../demo_with_STM/README.md) you will fix the concurrecy issue using STM
+In the [next step](../demo_with_STM/README.md) you will fix the concurrency issue using STM.